Locally Coherent Parallel Decoding in Diffusion Language Models: Conclusion

 \section{Conclusion}

-In this work, we introduce \name, a hybrid framework that reconciles the parallelism of discrete DLMs with the local coherence of AR.
+We introduce \name, a hybrid framework that reconciles the parallelism of discrete DLMs with the local coherence of AR.
 While our theoretical analysis proves that block-based factorization strictly diminishes the irreducible modeling error compared to token-based factorization, the key enabler for practically achieving this benefit is our soft-conditioning interface to an AR model.
 By projecting DLM's conditional marginals into a semantic space, we create a high-capacity channel that allows a lightweight AR model to accurately retrieve coherent tokens where DLM-only inference would fail.
 This design effectively bridges global non-AR drafting with locally coherent execution, establishing a new Pareto front for accuracy and throughput in coding benchmarks.
-Future work will explore extending CoDiLA to dynamic, semantically grounded block lengths and tighter end-to-end integration.
+Future work could explore extending CoDiLA to dynamic, semantically grounded block lengths~\cite{zhang_swordsman_2026}.